 As described earlier there are different potential sources for the nonylphenol (NP) measured in the environment (nonylphenol, nonylphenol ethoxylates and other nonylphenol derivatives).
 For comparable reasons the different sources demonstrated in section B.9.3.4.1 and B.9.3.4.2 have been converted to NPequ.
-To be able to use the same estimations as described in the EU risk assessment report the NPequ released to the waste water estimated in section B.9.3.4.1 and B.9.3.4.1 and B.9.3.4.2 is converted to NPE.
-Although the EU risk assessment report is based on the fate of nonylphenol ethoxylate in the WWTP it is in this dossier, for quantifiable reasons assumed that other potential sources for nonylphenol in the environment submitted to treatment behave in a similar manner.
+To be able to use the same estimations as described in the EU risk assessment report the NP{equ} released to the waste water estimated in section B.9.3.4.1 and B.9.3.4.2 is converted to NPE (except for NP).
+Although the EU risk assessment report is based on the fate of nonylphenol ethoxylate in the WWTP it is in this restriction report, for quantifiable reasons assumed that other NP-derivatives submitted to treatment behave in a similar manner.

 The part of the population connected to municipal waste water treatment plants (i.e. those attached to sewage treatment of any kind) differs between EU Member States.
 According to Eurostat (Eurostat 2012) 80 % of the inhabitants in half of the Member States are connected to MWWTP.
-However there are EU members with less than 50 % connection.
-Calculations in AMECs consulting report based on Eurostat statistics (AMEC 2012) demonstrate that an average of approximately 78 % of the population in EU27 as a whole is attached to treatment plants.
+However there are EU members with less than 50% connection.
+Calculations in AMECs consulting report based on Eurostat statistics (AMEC 2012) demonstrate that an average of approximately 78 % of the population in EU27 as a whole is attached to treatment plants59.
 These statistics are however based on available data with mixed reference years (from the early 2000s to more resent reported data from 2009).
 A result of stricter waste water treatment demands (see section B.9.1.1) suggests that the percentage might be somewhat higher today.